 - Personal insolvency practitioner compliance report

-- Regulator performance framework annual report (from December 2016 for the 2015-16 financial year)
+- Regulator performance framework annual report

-- AFSA annual report
+- AFSA Annual Report

 - media releases

 We also maintain regular liaison with ASIC, our co-regulator in order to share and discuss common regulatory issues.
 This includes how best to communicate key messages to insolvency practitioners and other stakeholders.
 We also use our regular liaison activities with professional insolvency associations to communicate the intentions and outcomes of our regulatory activities.